NotANameServer/incipyt/README.md

 *It begins...*

-incipyt \[ˈɪŋkɪpɪt̪\] is a command-line tool that bootstraps a python project.
+incipyt \[ˈɪŋkɪpɪt̪\] is a command-line tool that bootstraps a Python project.

 	$ pip install incipyt